vinayudyawer/KUD3D/README.md

 devtools::install_github("vinayudyawer/KUD3D")
 ```

 The majority of the 3D bathymetric plotting will be done using the `rayshader` package.
-If you dont have that already you can install it like so:
+If you dont have that already you can install it using the following code:

 ```r
 install.packages("rayshader")